xtermjs/xtermjs.org/_docs/api/vtfeatures.md

 - OSC - Operating System Command: sequence starting with `ESC ]` (7bit) or OSC (`\x9D`, 8bit)

-Application Program Command (APC), Privacy Message (PM) and Start of String (SOS) are recognized but not supported, any sequence of these types will be ignored.
+Application Program Command (APC), Privacy Message (PM) and Start of String (SOS) are recognized but not supported, any sequence of these types will be silently ignored.
 They are also not hookable by the API.

-Note that the list only contains sequences implemented in xterm.js' core codebase.
+Note that the list only marks sequences implemented in xterm.js' core codebase as supported.
 Missing sequences are either not supported or unstable/experimental.
-Furthermore addons or integrations can provide additional custom sequences.
+Furthermore addons or integrations can provide additional custom sequences (denoted as "External" where known).

 To denote the sequences the tables use the same abbreviations as xterm does:
 - `Ps`: A single (usually optional) numeric parameter, composed of one or more decimal digits.
-- `Pm`: A multiple numeric parameter composed of any number of single numeric parameters, separated by ; character(s), e.g. ` Ps ; Ps ; ... `.
+- `Pm`: Multiple numeric parameters composed of any number of single numeric parameters, separated by ; character(s), e.g. ` Ps ; Ps ; ... `.
 - `Pt`: A text parameter composed of printable characters.
 Note that for most commands with `Pt` only ASCII printables are specified to work.
 Additionally the parser will let pass any codepoint greater than C1 as printable.